sistedes/library.manager/README.md

 and a new match will be attempted.
   -a, --admin-only          Create new authors with administrator-only
                               permissions (i.e., hidden to the general public).
+  -c, --curate              Also launch curation tasks that may be applicable
+                              to the newly created Authors (i.e.,
+                              refreshsistedesauthortitle)
   -e, --email=E-MAIL        E-mail of the account required to log in the
                               Sistedes Digital Library to create the authors.
   -f, --edition-file=DIR    JSON file including the conference edition metadata.